tWiLighT-xY91/project-prep-topics/README.md

-# 🧠 AI/ML Project Playground — Learning by Slaying 💅
+# 🧠 AI/ML Project Playground:

 Welcome to my **AI/ML Journey Hub**, where I build mini-projects while learning cutting-edge tools & concepts like **Librosa**, **HuggingFace Transformers**, **AutoML**, **Docker**, **MLflow**, and more — all in preparation for FAANG-level mastery.